Sunwood-ai-labs/bolt.Oscar-aws/docs/README.en.md

 ### How to Check for Updates

-- You can check the deployment progress from the AWS Management Console, ECS > Clusters > Services.
+- You can check the deployment progress from the AWS Management Console: ECS > Clusters > Services.
-- You can check the logs of the new task in CloudWatch Logs.
+- Check the logs of the new task in CloudWatch logs.

 ## 📦 Directory Structure